lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-15-what-are-design-patterns--memento.md

 +-------------------+
 ```

-## Example: Text Editor with Undo Functionality
+## Example: Text Editor with Undo

-Let’s implement a simple text editor with undo functionality using the Memento pattern.
-The editor will save states after each edit and allow users to undo changes by restoring previous states.
+Let’s walk through a simple text editor with undo functionality using Memento.
+The editor saves its content after each important edit and can roll back to previous versions.

 ### Step 1: Define the Memento Class